 A vision for a simpler way to hire hourly.

 Sound like a pipe dream?
 It’s not.
-This is exactly what hourly hiring has looked like at thousands of McDonald’s restaurants since the company launched McHire with Paradox in 2019.
+This is exactly what hourly recruiting has looked like at thousands of McDonald’s restaurants since the company launched McHire with Paradox in 2019.

 The platform is boosting high-volume hiring for McDonald’s and its franchisees every year.
 And as Alexa Morse, McDonald’s director of workforce planning and talent acquisition, recently shared in a case study with The Josh Bersin Company, it’s been transformational.